 What are the risks of manual handling?

-Hazardous manual handling operations present several risks.
-Incorrect manual handling can result in serious injuries and manual handling incidents within the workplace.
+The nature of manual handling means that it presents several risks.
+When done incorrectly, manual handling can result in serious injuries within the workplace.

 The likelihood of manual handling injuries increases when: